andrey-asoskov/python-app-template/README.md

 # python-app-template

-Python Application Template to be tested via GHA and deployed via Docker-Compose, K8s Manifests and Helm
+Python Application Template to be tested via GHA and deployed via Docker-Compose, K8s Manifests and Helm.

 ## Prerequisites (Tested on)